-Focus on your development throughout the program and follow up on milestones you have agreed on.
-If there is no progress or if you've met challenges along the way, ask your mentor if they are able to help you get to the finish line.
+Focus on your own - and your mentor's - development throughout the program, and follow up on milestones you have agreed on.
+If there is no progress or if you are encountering challenges along the way, ask your mentor if they can help you get to the finish line.